Set up OIDC-based single sign-on (SSO) for customer portal

 Network connetion tab

-4. Click the Generate new API key link, and in the confirmation message, click OK.
+5. Click Generate new API key, and in the confirmation message, click OK.

-6. In the customer portal section, click the Configure link.
+7. In the deployment tool's customer portal section, click the Configure link.
 The Configure customer portal window opens:

-customer portal and memoQ TMS are now configured for single sign-on to customer portal.
+customer portal and memoQ TMS are now configured for SSO to customer portal.

 Set up an OIDC provider

-Note: As of May 2025, customer portal supports Azure AD, Google, Microsoft, Okta (both standard and custom), and OneLogin instances.
-If your company uses another OIDC-based ID provider service, contact our Business Services department, who can provide the resources you need.
+As of November 2025, customer portal supports Azure AD (Microsoft Entra), Google, Microsoft, Okta (both standard and custom), and OneLogin instances.
+If your company uses another OIDC-based ID provider service, contact memoQ Business Services, who can provide the resources you need.

 From the bin folder, double-click oidc, then examples.
-Choose the settings file for your company’s ID provider type (aad.settings.json, google.settings.json, microsoft.settings.json, oktaCustom.settings.json, oktaOrg.settings.json, or oneLogin.settings.json), and copy it to a temporary folder.
+Choose the settings file for your company’s IDP type (aad.settings.json, google.settings.json, microsoft.settings.json, oktaCustom.settings.json, oktaOrg.settings.json, or oneLogin.settings.json), and copy it to a temporary folder.
 Open it in a text editor, and add your values:

 sso-idp-settings